Q: When an emergency vehicle is approaching with its’ emergency lights and sirens on, what should I do?

 Q: Why do emergency vehicles with full lights and sirens go through a red light at intersections and then, after they go through, they turn off their lights and slow down?

-A: Most likely, when you see an emergency vehicle with red lights and sirens go through an intersection and then slow down and turn the emergency lights off, they have been cancelled from the call to which they were responding.
+A: Most likely, when you see an emergency vehicle with red lights and sirens go through an intersection and then slow down and turn the emergency lights off, they have been canceled from the call to which they were responding.
 Often several units are dispatched to the same incident.
 The first unit may have arrived on the scene, assessed the situation and informed the dispatcher that the situation was under control or that a single unit could handle the emergency.
-All other responding units were cancelled and put back into service, ready to take another call.
+All other responding units were canceled and put back into service, ready to take another call.